 Rotator Cuff Tear

-Rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.
-Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
+Rotator cuff is a the group of tendons in the shoulder joint providing support and enabling a wider range of motion.
+Major injury to these tendons may result in tearing of these tendons and the condition is called a rotator cuff tear.